History of Italy: Italic peoples

-The Italic peoples were an ethnolinguistic group identified by their use of Italic languages, a branch of the Indo-European language family.
+The Italic peoples were an ethnolinguistic group identified by use of Italic languages.
 Among the Italic peoples in the Italian peninsula were the Osci, the Veneti, the Samnites, the Latins and the Umbri.

 In the region south of the Tiber (Latium Vetus), the Latial culture of the Latins emerged, while in the north-east of the peninsula the Este culture of the Veneti appeared.
-Roughly in the same period, from their core area in central Italy (modern-day Umbria and Sabina region), the Osco-Umbrians began to emigrate in various waves, through the process of Ver sacrum, the ritualized extension of colonies, in southern Latium, Molise and the whole southern half of the peninsula, replacing the previous tribes, such as the Opici and the Oenotrians.
+Roughly in the same period, from their core area in central Italy (modern-day Umbria and Sabina), the Osco-Umbrians began to emigrate in various waves, through the process of Ver sacrum, the ritualized extension of colonies, in southern Latium, Molise and the whole southern half of the peninsula, replacing the previous tribes, such as the Opici and the Oenotrians.
 This corresponds with the emergence of the Terni culture, which had strong similarities with the Celtic cultures of Hallstatt and La Tène.
-The Umbrian necropolis of Terni, which dates back to the 10th century BCE, was identical in every aspect to the Celtic necropolis of the Golasecca culture.

-Before and during the period of the arrival of the Greek and Phoenician immigrants, the island of Sicily was already inhabited by native Italics, which are divided into 3 major groups, the Elymians in the west, the Sicani in the centre, and the Sicels in the east.
-The Sicels gave Sicily the name it has held since antiquity.
+Before and during the period of the arrival of the Greek and Phoenician immigrants, Sicily was already inhabited by native Italics in three major groups: the Elymians in the west, the Sicani in the centre, and the Sicels (source of the name Sicily) in the east.

-Among the populations who inhabited northern Italy in the Iron Age, one of the most prominent were the Ligures.
-It is generally believed that around 2000 BC, they occupied a large area of the Italian peninsula, including much of north-western Italy and all of northern Tuscany (the part that lies north of the Arno river).
+It is generally believed that around 2000 BC, the Ligures occupied a large area of the peninsula, including much of north-western Italy and all of northern Tuscany.
 Since many scholars consider the language of this ancient population to be Pre-Indo-European, they are often not classified as Italics.

-By the mid-first millennium BCE, the Latins of Rome were growing in power and influence.
+By the mid-first millennium BC, the Latins of Rome were growing in power and influence.
 After the Latins had liberated themselves from Etruscan rule they acquired a dominant position among the Italic tribes.
-Frequent conflict between various Italic tribes followed.
-The best documented of these are the wars between the Latins and the Samnites.
+Frequent conflict between various Italic tribes followed; the best documented are the Samnite Wars.
 The Latins eventually succeeded in unifying the Italic elements in the country.
-Many non-Latin Italic tribes adopted Latin culture and acquired Roman citizenship.
-In the early first century BCE, several Italic tribes, in particular the Marsi and the Samnites, rebelled against Roman rule.
-This conflict is called the Social War.
+In the early first century BC, several Italic tribes, in particular the Marsi and the Samnites, rebelled against Roman rule (the Social War).
 After Roman victory was secured, all peoples in Italy, except for the Celts of the Po Valley, were granted Roman citizenship.
 In the subsequent centuries, Italic tribes adopted Latin language and culture in a process known as Romanization.